neurospin/pystatsml/rst/intro_ml.rst

 ================================

-Machine Learning within data science
+Machine learning within data science
 ------------------------------------

 .. image:: images/Data_Science_VD.png
    :scale: 50
    :align: center

-ML cover two main types of data analysis:
+Machine learning covers two main types of data analysis:

 1. Exploratory analysis: **Unsupervised learning**.
 Discover the structure within the data.
-Eg.: Experience (in years in a company) and salary are correlated.
+E.g.: Experience (in years in a company) and salary are correlated.

-2. Predictive analysis **Supervised learning**. **"learn from the past to predict the future"**.
-Scenario: a company wants to detect potential future client among a base of prospect.
-Retrospective data analysis: given the base of prospected company (with their characteristics: size, domain, localization) some became client some not.
-Is it possible to learn to predict those which are more likely to become client from the company characteristics?
+2. Predictive analysis: **Supervised learning**.
+This is sometimes described as to **"learn from the past to predict the future"**.
+Scenario: a company wants to detect potential future clients among a base of prospect.
+Retrospective data analysis: given the base of prospected company (with their characteristics: size, domain, localization, etc.) some became clients, some do not.
+Is it possible to learn to predict those that are more likely to become clients from their company characteristics?
 The training data consist of a set of *n* training samples.
-Each sample :math:`x_i` is a vector of *p* input features (company characteristics) and a target feature (:math:`y_i \in \{Yes, No\}` (became client).
+Each sample, :math:`x_i`, is a vector of *p* input features (company characteristics) and a target feature (:math:`y_i \in \{Yes, No\}` (whether they became a client or not).

 IT/computing science tools